The Latest: India fires missiles into Pakistani-controlled territory after massacre of tourists

 India fired missiles into Pakistani-controlled territory early Wednesday, calling it retaliation for last month's massacre of tourists in the Indian-controlled portion of Kashmir.
 Pakistan's leader called it an act of war.

 Pakistan claimed it shot down several Indian aircraft, including three fighter jets that fell in India-controlled Kashmir and India's northern Punjab state.
-The overall death toll from the strikes and heavy exchange of fire was at least 31.
-Pakistan said women and children were among the dead in Pakistan-administered Kashmir and the country’s Punjab province.
+Pakistan says 31 people were killed, including women and children.

 Tensions have soared between the nuclear-armed neighbors in their worst confrontation since 2019, when they came close to war.
 India said its missiles struck infrastructure used by militants linked to last month's attack.
 Two missiles hit mosques.